kadenslater95/math_plotter/README.md

 # math_plotter
-Making mathematical graph plotting libraries for OpenGL using C/C++.
+Making mathematical graph plotting tool (similar to Desmos 2D and Geogebra 3D) for OpenGL using C/C++.

 The 2d and 3d folders are each their own project.

 ![Screenshot from 2024-07-15 20-46-08](https://github.com/user-attachments/assets/f5514d7d-3e9b-4c9f-a6cf-f6ee88d58f29)

+# Requirements
+Make sure to have [freeglut](https://freeglut.sourceforge.net/) installed and on your path (you can also get it from your package manager).

+Currently this uses a make file so you will want mingw if you are on windows. \
+For linux (where it was developed) make sure you have the gnu compiler toolchain. \
+For Mac the default clang toolchain will probably work, but otherwise install gnu compiler toolchain.

 # Building